Chapter 7 Bankruptcy

 - A Wild Card

 The Wild Card can apply to anything else you own, such as bank accounts.
 Since most individuals don’t own anything beyond their exemptions, they are coded as a “no asset case” and the trustee doesn’t collect anything from them.
-Businesses don’t get exemptions, so anything they own in a Chapter 7 is available to creditors.

 A Typical Filing Process